Below is a sample of the Chunking for Decoding section of the Cracking the ABC Code Multisensory Reading Program Level 2

 The ability to quickly and accurately break words into syllables is a key component of proficient reading (see Diliberto, Beattie, Flowers & Algozzine, 2009).
+However, traditional rules for syllabification can be quite complex.

 • As a result, students are better able to rapidly and accurately decode unfamiliar words.